Aviarita/lua-scripts/lua sdk/README.md

     for i = 1, #weapons do
         local weapons = weapons[i]
         local r, g, b = 255, 255, 255
-        -- checks if the weapon is the same as the active weapon of the player and changes the color if weapons:get_index() == player:get_active_weapon():get_index() then
+        -- checks if any weapon is the same as the active weapon of the player and changes the color if weapons:get_index() == player:get_active_weapon():get_index() then
             r, g, b = 215, 215, 0
         else